tomik-z-cech/PP1-Cibo-Fresco/README.md

   - Opera
   - Safari
 - **Expected result :** Project does function in all web browsers.
-- **Actual result :**  No content is distorted in any of the listed browsers and project keeps funcionality, all navigation links are working and form is responsive to empty fields.
+- **Actual result :**  No content is distorted in any of the listed browsers and project keeps functionality, all navigation links are working and form is responsive to empty fields.
 ---
-- **Task :** To physically test navigation links for broken links icluding header and footer.
+- **Task :** To physically test navigation links for broken links including header and footer.
 - **Method :** Navigate from `index.html` to all other pages one by one.
 Once this was done, tho process was repeated for `*.html` documents.
 - **Expected result :** No broken links were expected.
-- **Actual result :**  All naviagtion links were working as expected, all page headings `<title> ... </title>` were also changing as expeceted.
+- **Actual result :**  All navigation links were working as expected, all page headings `<title> ... </title>` were also changing as expected.
 ---
-- **Task :** To physically test form responsivness.
+- **Task :** To physically test form responsiveness.
 - **Method :** Navigate to `reserve.html`.
 Try to submit form without filling all data or invalid data.
 - **Expected result :** Form will not submit without filling `<input ... required/>` or without correct email address.
 - **Actual result :** Form did submit with incorrect email address.
 This was fixed in commitment [5646f83](https://github.com/tomik-z-cech/PP1-Cibo-Fresco/commit/5646f83fbb062d1531779d89295fc92523ac015a).
 Form is now behaving as expected.